+Monaco VP: Martial was sold to meet FFP regulations

-Monaco Vice President Reveals Real Reason Club Sold Anthony Martial to Manchester United
+Monaco Vice President: Club Sold Anthony Martial to Meet FFP Obligations

 AS Monaco vice president Vadim Vasilyev has revealed that Anthony Martial's move to Manchester United in 2015 was largely influenced by the club's need to comply with Financial Fair Play regulations.